-An electronic visit (e-visit) is a structured, secure online email consultation between a medical home provider and the member.
+An electronic visit (e-visit) is a structured, secure online email consultation between a PCP 360 and the member.
 The Plan covers e-visits when the following conditions are met:

 - a.
-The member has previously been treated in the medical home professional provider's office within the last 12 months and is established as a patient - b.
+The member has previously been treated in the PCP 360 provider's office within the last 12 months and is established as a patient - b.
 The e-visit is medically necessary for a covered medical condition